How to Live Out of A Suitcase (8 lessons learned)

 When I have a bigger purpose to focus my attention on, I’m able to ignore life stresses.
 I also need less stuff since I’m so involved with my “thing”.

-So having a travel purpose is a powerful move for living out of a suitcase.
-This could be learning a new language, creating travel films or starting a blog/vlog.
-Whatever your purpose is, it makes simple living easier.
+So having a travel purpose is a solid move for living out of a suitcase.
+For example, you could

 Because when you know your (travel) purpose, you’re able to pack with greater intention, avoiding the fluff stuff that you don’t really need.